sb2k16/log-ml-pipeline/docs/architecture.md

 ## Component Details

+### Key Distinction: ML Models vs Detection Engine

+**ML Models (Step 4)** are the individual algorithms that perform anomaly detection:
+- Each model (Isolation Forest, SVM, etc.) is a standalone algorithm
+- They take feature vectors as input and output anomaly scores
+- They are trained offline and deployed as artifacts

+**Detection Engine (Step 5)** is the orchestration layer that manages and combines these models:
+- Coordinates multiple models and their predictions
+- Handles model versioning, deployment, and serving
+- Makes final decisions about what constitutes an anomaly
+- Manages thresholds, ensemble methods, and alerting logic

 ### 1. Log Sources
 - **Application Logs**: Web servers, microservices, APIs
 - **System Logs**: OS events, kernel messages, systemd logs